jayy-lmao/sql-gen/README.md

 }
 ```

-Running SQLGen with the `migrate generate` command will generate the following migration:
+Running SQL-Gen with the `migrate generate` command will generate the following migration:

 ```sql
 -- Migration generated for struct: Customer